 Location: North Shore Congregation Israel, 1185 Sheridan Rd., Glencoe, IL Facilitators: Bev Shurman Lavitt, LCSW and Rabbi Nina J.Mizrahi,

-“Now is the time: Living with Meaning”
+Adult Education: “Now Is the Time: Living with Meaning”

 The meaning of time is influenced by the flow of a day, a month and a season.
 Our physical, emotional and spiritual energy levels rise and fall throughout the day.
 Associations with the moon include wisdom, dreams, changes in life, journeys, intuition, and cycles.
 The natural seasons of winter, spring, summer and autumn each add another overlay of meaning and metaphor.